Financial-Times/coco-neo4j-backup/backup-and-restore.md

             cd /vol
             aws s3 cp s3://com.ft.universalpublishing.backup-data/neo4j_backup_2016-06-06T12-55-09_semantic.tar.gz .

-1. Exit the container and the VM
+1. Exit the container and the VM.

 1. The following instructions need to be repeated for the `red` and `blue` neo4j instances.
 To ease the process, an environment variable has been used which contains the 'colour' of the neo4j instance.